NIRCam WFSS Deep Galaxy Observations

 See also: NIRCam Sensitivity

-Based on the plots and tables for NIRCam WFSS sensitivity, we find an emission line at 3.5µm with flux <4 × 10-18 erg/cm2/s can be detected at 10-sigma in 10,000 s.
+Based on the plots and tables for NIRCam WFSS sensitivity, you'll find that an emission line at 3.5µm with flux <4 × 10-18 erg/cm2/s can be detected at 10-sigma in 10,000 s.
 The emission lines targeted here are brighter than that: 10-17 erg/cm2/s.
 A rough approximation is that a flux limit scales with 1/sqrt(exposure time).
-Thus, we might expect this 2.5 times brighter target to yield a 10-sigma detection in roughly 10,000 s / sqrt(2.5) ~ 6,300 s ~ 1.75 hours.
-Thus, we are confident we can design a observing program to yield 10-sigma detections with reasonable exposure times after consulting the ETC (see below).
+Thus, you might expect this 2.5 times brighter target to yield a 10-sigma detection in roughly 10,000 s / sqrt(2.5) ~ 6,300 s ~ 1.75 hours.
+Thus, you can confidently design a observing program to yield 10-sigma detections with reasonable exposure times after consulting the ETC (see below).

 Step 4 - Choose one or both of the orthogonal grisms